kytos/kytos/README.rst

 How to use with MongoDB
 ***********************

 If you're developing locally and using the core MongoDB integration, you can use ``docker-compose`` to spin up a MongoDB replica set cluster.
-You'll also need to run the ``add-etc-hosts.sh`` script at least once when setting up your environment:

-Go to the kytos repository directory and from there execute the following command.
+You'll also need to run the ``add-etc-hosts.sh`` script at least once when setting up your environment.Go to the this repository directory and execute the following commands:

 .. code-block:: shell